 Do you have an infected, decayed, or abscessed tooth?
 If so, you may require a dental procedure called root canal treatment.
-Dr. Bobbitt and his experienced team can eliminate the infection and save your natural tooth, so you can enjoy a healthy smile once again.
+Our experienced team can eliminate the infection and save your natural tooth, so you can enjoy a healthy smile once again.

 What Is a Root Canal?

 If a tooth has a crack or deep cavity, bacteria can penetrate through the layers of your teeth and cause an infection inside the tooth.
 The three layers that make up your tooth include:

 - The outer enamel layer covers the visible part of the tooth.

 - Under the enamel is a thicker layer called the dentin.